eark-project/E-Ark-ERMS-export-bridge/README.md

 $ mvn clean package
 ```

 The resulting war file can be found in the `target/` folder.
-To deploy this war file on the Tomcat server, you will...
+To deploy this war file on the Tomcat server, copy the file to the `webapps` folder in the Tomcat container and then restart Tomcat.
+It is necessary to align the URL settings in the web.xml file
+to match the URLs that are called from the frontent (see the section about documentation for frontend developers below).

 # Documentation for the frontend developers